josephaorahim/ASU_CSE340_Dockerfile/README.md

 OR

 You can do what I did and use VS Code.
-There is a Docker addon that allows you to right click on the Dockerfile which will then prompt you for a name.
+There is a Docker plugin that allows you to right click on the Dockerfile, which will then prompt you for a name.
 We're almost done, we just need to make sure that our container has access to our project.

 ## Mapping your host drive

-This is all fine and dandy, but how do I get my stuff into the container to use all those tools?????
-You're going to have to map a directory from your host machine, to a directory in the container.
-You do this by using the flag
+Once you have the Dockerfile and the image built, you still need to access the "project" in the container somehow.
+We're going to do this by mapping the host project directory to a container directory.
+We do this with the volume flag:

 ```
--v host_dir/container_dir
+-v <host_dir>:<container_dir>
 ```

 Here are some examples of how to use the flag.
 ##### For Mac
 ```
-docker run -it --rm -v (pwd):<container_dir> <image>
+docker run -it --rm -v (pwd):<container_dir> <image_name>
 ```

 ##### For PC
 ```
-docker run -it --rm -v %cd%:<container_dir> <image>
+docker run -it --rm -v %cd%:<container_dir> <image_name>
 ```
 **If you have spaces in your directories, you're going to have to have to surround the host path with quotation marks**